Shortlist UK’s Best Construction ERP Software For Tracking Projects, CVR, Subcontractors & Procurements

 Construction and infrastructure ERP that combines with EAM, enterprise service management, and customer experience management cloud systems.
 Built for large to enterprise-size construction and engineering firms with complex asset-intensive workflows.

-Key features: Project management, Supply chain management, Financial management, Procurement, CRM
+Key modules: Project management, Supply chain management, Financial management, Procurement, CRM

 Implementation time: 3 months to 9 months